-SyncScript’s pay rate still isn’t impressive, but it’s higher than the first two options on this list, about 53 cents to 63 cents per audio minute.
+SyncScript’s pay rate still isn’t impressive, but it’s higher than the first two options on this list, starting at 57 cents or 63 cents per audio minute based on the assignment type.
 This is another company to consider if you’re looking to get your feet wet in the transcription industry.

 SyncScript is almost always running ads to hire new transcriptionists.
 The company requires a typing speed of 70+ words per minute and 98 percent accuracy.
-They also require new candidates to transcribe a seven-minute test audio and pass a grammar test.
-Once you’re on their team, they ask you to be available to transcribe three audio hours per week.
+It also requires new candidates to transcribe a seven-minute test audio and pass a grammar test.
+Once you’re on the team, they ask you to be available to transcribe a minimum of three audio hours per week.

 Cooley says about working for SyncScript: “Their communication is awesome!
 Every single one of the files that I’ve gotten are super clear audio.”

-Daily Transcription frequently advertises for new transcriptionists to join their team, and they pay a higher rate than some of the companies described above, about 75 cents to 85 cents per audio minute.
+Daily Transcription frequently advertises for new transcriptionists to join their team, and it pays a higher rate than some of the companies described above, about 75 cents to 85 cents per audio minute.

-They provide training so you can learn as you go, and they pay weekly via check.
-Their work tends to focus on video and television transcription, but they also offer some legal work.
+It provides training so you can learn as you go, and it pays weekly via check.
+Its work tends to focus on video and television transcription, but you’ll also find some legal and academic work.

-Daily Transcription requires a transcription test to get started, and you need to have typing skills of at least 50 words per minute.
+Daily Transcription requires a skills assessment test and a transcription test to get started, and you need to have typing skills of at least 50 words per minute.

 I spent some time working for Ubiqus when I first got started, so I can confirm this is a good company to work for.
-The company offers opportunities for general, legal and medical transcription.
+The company offers general, legal, and medical transcription jobs.

-Ubiqus’ pay structure is a little different than most other companies; they pay per word instead of per audio minute.
+Ubiqus’ pay structure is a little different than most other companies; it pays per word instead of per audio minute.
 The rate of pay varies depending on the content of the audio.

 It’s hard to compare a per-word rate with a per-minute rate, and there are a lot of variables such as how quickly or slowly someone talks, but it roughly averages out to around $1 per audio minute, give or take.
-I personally prefer a per-minute rate because then you know exactly how much a job will pay you before you start it.
-With a per-word rate, you really have no idea how much you’re going to make on a job until you’ve already completed it.
+I personally prefer a per-minute rate, because then you know exactly how much a job will pay you before you start it.
+With a per-word rate, you really have no idea how much you’ll make on a job until you’ve already completed it.

-Allegis specializes in insurance and legal transcription (so this company would be a good fit if you decide to take the legal version of the Transcribe Anywhere course, where I did my training).
+Allegis specializes in all sorts of industries, including insurance and legal transcription (so this company would be a good fit if you decide to take the legal version of the Transcribe Anywhere course, where I did my training).

 The company sometimes posts openings for novices with no transcription experience.
 You just have to keep an eye on their job postings.

-I haven’t worked with Allegis personally, but transcriptionist friends of mine say they require a weekly quota from their transcriptionists, so you don’t have quite the same degree of flexibility.
-They also have periods of time with less work available, so it’s not always consistent.
+I haven’t worked with Allegis personally, but transcriptionist friends of mine say it requires a weekly quota from transcriptionists, so you don’t have quite the same degree of flexibility.
+It also has periods of time with less work available, so it’s not always consistent.

 This is another option for finding legal transcription jobs.
-Deposition Services, Inc. provides a two-week online training program for their legal transcription work.
-They specialize in transcribing depositions, hearings, conferences and seminars.
+Deposition Services, Inc. provides a two-week online training program for its legal transcription work.
+It specializes in transcribing depositions, hearings, conferences, and seminars.

-They a pay per-page rate, but they don’t specify publicly what that rate is, only that it equals out to about $15 to $20 per hour.
+It pays a per-page rate, but it doesn’t specify publicly what that rate is, only that it equals out to about $15 to $20 per hour.

-The Audio Transcription Center has a higher pay rate than many of the previously listed companies: $1 per audio minute.
+The Audio Transcription Center has a higher pay rate than many of the previously listed companies for its freelance transcription jobs: $1 per audio minute.

-Much of their work focuses on oral history interviews and focus groups.
-They have an online application and require a resume and cover letter as well.
-They also require a screenshot of a typing test showing a performance of 75 words per minute or more with at least 98 percent accuracy.
+Much of its work focuses on oral history interviews and focus groups.
+It has an online application and requires a resume and cover letter as well.
+It also requires a screenshot of a typing test showing a performance of 75 words per minute or more with at least 98% accuracy.

-Another company that reports they’re always hiring transcriptionists is TranscriptionServices.com.
+Another company that reports its always hiring remote transcriptionists is TranscriptionServices.com.

-They require that you pass a 10-minute test in order to work with them, and they mention that it includes pretty challenging audio.
-Based on the difficulty of their test, this company sounds best suited to those who already have some transcription experience under their belts.
+It requires that you pass a 10-minute test in order to join the team, and it mentions that it includes pretty challenging audio.
+Based on the difficulty of its test, this company sounds best suited to those who already have some experience with online transcription jobs under their belts.

 Transcriptionists who work with this company have complete flexibility to set their own schedule with no production commitments.
-The pay rate starts at $25 per audio hour for very clear audio up to $50 per audio hour for the most challenging audio.
+Though the current pay rate is unclear, the website says it pays competitively for transcription work.
+However, it used to start at $25 per audio hour for very clear audio up to $50 per audio hour for the most challenging audio.

-One noteworthy fact about this company is what they call their social mission: “for every order, we provide a month’s worth of hearing aid batteries to a recipient in a developing country.
+One noteworthy fact about this company is what it calls its social mission: “For every order, we provide a month’s worth of hearing aid batteries to a recipient in a developing country.”

 A bonus: Here’s how to get the best transcription jobs